keli95566/personal/_pages/about.md

 News & Updates
 --------
+15.01.2024: Start a short research stay at the [Cyber Interface Lab](https://www.cyber.t.u-tokyo.ac.jp/ja) at the University of Tokyo, Japan, working on a robot telepresence system.

 20.10.2023: RealityGit received the **Honorable Mention for Best Student Design Award** at ISMAR 2023.
 Congratulations to my team!

 30.08.2023: Checkout [the article](https://neuralradiancefields.io/magic-nerf-lens-marries-cad-files-and-nerfs-in-vr/) by NeRF.io about our Magic NeRF Lens paper.
 Thank you for sharing news about our work!